-- Teaching strategies and curriculum focusing on the maturity levels of students.
+- 1. Teaching strategies and curriculum focusing on the maturity levels of students.
 The learning and development needs of middle school students (Year 8 & 9) are different to those of senior school students (Years 10, 11 & 12). - 2.
 An extensive range of academic and co-curricular options that cater for the full range of students. - 3.
 A broad range of extra-curricular programs which supplements the school curriculum. - 4.
 Achievement of a minimum standard for promotion from the middle school to the next with provisions to achieve minimum standards. - 5.
-A rich spiralling semester based curriculum that suits the unique dynamics of the Hervey Bay community (Student turnover is usually over 1000 students per year).
+A rich spiralling semester based curriculum that suits the unique dynamics of the Hervey Bay community.